-- 3. (a) If the Council are satisfied that a Fellow holding his or her Fellowship under any of the Titles A, C, and E is engaged in the systematic pursuit of some branch of University studies and has made, or is likely to make, contributions of high value to his or her subject of study, they may, at a special meeting held for that purpose (exclusive of the Fellow concerned, if a member of the Council), and by a resolution passed with the concurrence of the votes of not less than two-thirds of the members entitled to vote on the question, continue such a Fellow in his or her Fellowship under Title B. - (b) A person who is continued in his or her Fellowship under the provisions of subsection (a) above shall hold it under Title B from such date as may be specified by the Council, and shall cease from that date to hold it under Title A, C, or E as the case may be.
+- 3. (a) If the Council are satisfied that a Fellow holding his or her Fellowship under either of the Titles A and C is engaged in the systematic pursuit of some branch of University studies and has made, or is likely to make, contributions of high value to his or her subject of study, they may, at a special meeting held for that purpose (exclusive of the Fellow concerned, if a member of the Council), and by a resolution passed with the concurrence of the votes of not less than two-thirds of the members entitled to vote on the question, continue such a Fellow in his or her Fellowship under Title B. - (b) A person who is continued in his or her Fellowship under the provisions of subsection (a) above shall hold it under Title B from such date as may be specified by the Council, and shall cease from that date to hold it under Title A or Title C as the case may be.

-- 4. (a) A person holding a Fellowship under Title B shall be bound to reside in the University for the greater part of each term unless excused by the Council, and may be required by the Council to deliver a course of lectures in one term of each year on his or her subject of study. - (b) Except as provided in subsection (c) below, a person holding a Fellowship under Title B shall hold it for such period, not exceeding five years, as may be determined by the Council at the time of his or her election to, or continuation in, the Fellowship, as the case may be, and shall vacate it at the end of such period unless he or she is then continued in it by the Council under the provisions of subsection (d) below or is entitled under the provisions of sections 7-9 below to hold it under Title E. - (c) A person holding a Fellowship under Title B who becomes qualified to hold it under either of the Titles C and D shall thereafter hold it under Title C or Title D as the case may be and shall cease to hold it under Title B. - (d) If the Council are satisfied that a Fellow holding his or her Fellowship under Title B is continuing to make contributions of high value to his or her subject of study, they may, at a special meeting held for that purpose (exclusive of the Fellow concerned, if a member of the Council), and by a resolution passed with the concurrence of the votes of not less than two- thirds of the members entitled to vote on the question, continue such a Fellow in his or her Fellowship under Title B for such period, not exceeding five years, as may be determined by the Council at the time.
+- 4. (a) A person holding a Fellowship under Title B shall be bound to reside in the University for the greater part of each term unless excused by the Council, and may be required by the Council to deliver a course of lectures in one term of each year on his or her subject of study. - (b) Except as provided in subsection (c) below, a person holding a Fellowship under Title B shall continue to hold it until either he or she ceases to hold office as a Praelector or there has elapsed such period, not exceeding five years, as may have been determined by the Council at the time of his or her election to, or continuation in, the Fellowship, as the case may be, and shall then vacate it unless he or she is then continued in it by the Council under the provisions of subsection (d). - (c) A person holding a Fellowship under Title B who becomes qualified to hold it under either of the Titles D and E shall thereafter hold it under Title D or Title E as the case may be and shall cease to hold it under Title B. - (d) If the Council are satisfied that a Fellow holding his or her Fellowship under Title B is continuing to make contributions of high value to his or her subject of study, they may, at a special meeting held for that purpose (exclusive of the Fellow concerned, if a member of the Council), and by a resolution passed with the concurrence of the votes of not less than two- thirds of the members entitled to vote on the question, continue such a Fellow in his or her Fellowship under Title B for such period, not exceeding five years, as may be determined by the Council at the time.